 Dorsey received an opportunity to attend a San Antonio Spurs mini camp in September 2010.

-In March 2012, Dorsey signed with the Auckland Pirates for the 2012 New Zealand NBL season.
-He helped the Pirates win the championship in 2012, scoring 18 points in the teams 89–83 grand final win over the Wellington Saints.
-In 13 games for the Pirates, he averaged 16.7 points, 4.5 rebounds, 1.9 assists and 1.4 steals per game.
+Dorsey signed with the Auckland Pirates in March 2012 for the 2012 New Zealand NBL season and helped the Pirates win the championship, scoring 18 points in the 89–83 grand final win over the Wellington Saints, and he averaged 16.7 points, 4.5 rebounds, 1.9 assists and 1.4 steals across 13 games while sharing the roster with teammates including Lindsay Tait and Ismail Muhammad.

-On December 21, 2012, Dorsey signed with Rosa Radom of the Polish Basketball League.
-He spent the rest of the 2012/13 season with the Polish club, where he averaged 5.9 points and 2.2 rebounds in 16 games.
+On December 21, 2012, Dorsey signed with Rosa Radom for the 2012–13 Polish Basketball League season and played 16 games for the club, averaging 5.9 points and 2.2 rebounds per game over the remainder of the season.

-In March 2017, after being out of the game for four years, Dorsey joined Mexican team Águilas Doradas de Durango of the Circuito de Baloncesto de la Costa del Pacífico.
-In four games for Durango, he averaged 7.0 points and 3.3 rebounds per game.
+In March 2017, Dorsey joined Águilas Doradas de Durango in Mexico’s Circuito de Baloncesto de la Costa del Pacífico after a four-year absence from professional basketball, and in four games he averaged 7.0 points and 3.3 rebounds in 21.5 minutes per game while shooting 45.8% from the field.

-Dorsey, a Detroit, Michigan native, played two seasons of junior college for Schoolcraft College before signing with the McNeese State men's basketball program in April 2003.
-Over two seasons for the Cowboys, Dorsey averaged 6.5 points and 3.3 rebounds in 53 games.
+A Detroit, Michigan native, Dorsey played two seasons of junior college for Schoolcraft College before signing with the McNeese State men's basketball program in April 2003, a move that was publicly announced on April 17, 2003 by head coach Tic Price as part of McNeese’s spring signing period.

 - NZNBL champion (2012)